You can also format a line item with a list to make it a picklist. This enables users to select the value for a cell from the items in that list.

-List items in lists are different to line items in a model.
+List items in lists are different to line items in a module.
 List items:

 |Top Level||Assign a top level item to a list.
 A top level item represents the highest level in a hierarchy, and summarizes the data in your list.|